 Last week at the Commvault GO event in Denver, the company announced it had been recognised as a leader in the Gartner Magic Quadrant for the eighth consecutive time.

-Recognised specifically for data centre backup and recovery solutions, Commvault was positioned furthest for completeness of vision in the leaders quadrant and highest for ability to execute in the entire magic quadrant.
+Recognised specifically for data center backup and recovery solutions, Commvault was positioned furthest for completeness of vision in the leaders quadrant and highest for ability to execute in the entire magic quadrant.

-According to Gartner, “The data centre backup and recovery market is rapidly changing as it addresses I&O leaders’ needs for simpler, more agile and cost-optimised solutions.
-This research provides analyses of execution and vision of leading backup and recovery vendors and solutions.”
+According to Gartner, “The data center backup and recovery market is rapidly changing as it addresses I-O leaders' needs for simpler, more agile and cost-optimised solutions.
+This research provides analyses of execution and vision of leading backup and recovery vendors and solutions.